ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li>The transit method is clearly the most successful discovery method.</li>
 </ul>

+<p>Observational cosmologist <strong><a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">Chris Impey</a></strong> claimed that the rapid discovery of exoplanets is comparable to the explosive growth of internet technology during the Dotcom bubble.
+Here that growth is on full display.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>
 <div style="height: 20px;"></div>

-Next I look at exoplanet distance from Earth; I've generated a histogram - technically a lollipop plot - tracking this metric:
+Next I look at exoplanet distance from Earth; I've generated a histogram (technically a lollipop plot) tracking this metric:

 <div style="height: 20px;"></div>